SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ## Recruitment Concepts

-This is the single most important activity of a club.
+This is the single most essential activity of a club.

 This is the single place (besides arguably PESDT) where systems matter the most, because
 1. You have an enormous scaled up load of people and documentation to handle.